MSSE Student Handbook

 All students are expected to behave as scholars at a leading institute of technology.
 On class days this includes arriving on time, limiting personal conversations during class, and not leaving the classroom before the end of the lecture.
 Disruptive students will be warned and may be dismissed from the classroom.
 Likewise, students are expected to follow the appropriate channels for problem resolution and interact with faculty and staff in a professional and respectful manner.
 Refer to "Course Concerns" for more information.

 When students are admitted to the program, they will receive a schedule detailing the due dates for payments.
-A $500 non-refundable deposit is due within two weeks of receiving the initial billing packet.
-This deposit is applied to the comprehensive program fee.
-The remaining comprehensive fee for each academic year is payable in two installments.
+The comprehensive fee for each academic year is payable in two installments.
 The Fall semester payment is due in September and the Spring semester payment is due in January.
 The University will provide invoices to students 4-6 weeks prior to the due dates.
+Refer to the One Stop payment schedule for current year payment dates.

 Many students in UMSEC's program apply for and receive financial aid from the University.
 Students interested in pursuing this option should contact Scholarships and Financial Aid (612-624-1111) for more information and to receive the necessary forms.
 Students should identify themselves as a graduate student and specify the specific graduate program you are enrolled in.